State of play: negotiations in enhanced cooperation procedure in the Council

-- In early December 2013 the Commission published a non-paper to answer the Council’s legal opinion (see below).
+- December 2013, the Commission published a non-paper to answer the Council’s legal opinion.

-- On 16 June 2016, a document with compromise principles has been presented and two taskforces have been created.
-The Ministers at the level of the participating Member States meet regularly but no breakthrough achieved yet.
+- The Ministers at the level of the participating Member States meet regularly but no breakthrough achieved yet.

-- On 7 December 2017 ECOFIN published a “Report to the European Council on Tax issues” that referenced the FTT (p25)
+- 7 December 2017, the ECOFIN Council published a “Report to the European Council on Tax issues” that referenced the FTT (p25).

-- On 14 June 2019 the ECOFIN had an update on the works of participating Member States and a project based on the French FTT.
+- 14 June 2019, the ECOFIN Council updated on the works of participating Member States and a project based on the French FTT.